69 Facts About Barry Humphries

 Barry Humphries's next show was Isn't It Pathetic at Barry Humphries's Age, and, like many of his shows, the title derives from the sarcastic remarks his mother often made when she took Humphries to the theatre to see superannuated overseas actors touring in Australia during his youth.

-Barry Humphries has made numerous theatrical tours in Germany, Scandinavia, the Netherlands, and in the Far and Middle East.
+Barry Humphries made numerous theatrical tours in Germany, Scandinavia, the Netherlands, and in the Far and Middle East.

-Barry Humphries wrote and starred in ABC-TV's The Life and Death of Sandy Stone, and presented the ABC social history series Barry Humphries' Flashbacks .
+Barry Humphries wrote and starred in ABC-TV's The Life and Death of Sandy Stone, and presented the ABC social history series Barry Humphries' Flashbacks.

 In 2007, Barry Humphries returned to the UK's ITV to host another comedy chat-show called The Dame Edna Treatment, a similar format to The Dame Edna Experience from 20 years earlier.